lipkau/JiraPS/docs/en-US/commands/Invoke-JiraMethod.md

 ### -Headers

-Define a key-value set of HTTP headers that should be used in the call.
+Define a key-value set of HTTP headers that Should be used in the call.

 ```yaml
 Type: Hashtable